multiversx/mx-docs/docs/validators/node-upgrades.md

 don't have a specific block height where the new updates become effective, but rather the first block in the activation epoch will make the nodes proceed with the updated versions of the components.

-Since the height of the first block in an epoch cannot be known in advance (due to possible roll-backs), the network height where a feature becomes effective cannot be calculated.
+Since the height of the first block in an epoch cannot be known in advance (due to possible rollbacks), the network height where a feature becomes effective cannot be calculated.

 However, the time when a new feature of a bugfix becomes effective can be calculated, as epochs have fixed lengths in rounds.